Visiting Budapest in December

 Settling In

-We woke up tired (read exhausted from the day before) and it was wet and raining.
-A quick look at the wet and grey courtyard and it was an easy decision to spend the morning doing a bit of work online and get groceries.
+We woke up tired (read exhausted from the day before), and it was wet and raining.
+A quick look at the wet and grey courtyard made it easy to decide to spend the morning doing a bit of work online and getting groceries.

-We found a bank with an ATM and took out some cash and headed home for sandwiches and a salad.
-The walking tour was at 2:30 pm.
+We found a bank with an ATM, took out some cash, and headed home for sandwiches and a salad.
+The walking tour was at 2:30 p.m.
 We had a quick nap and headed out at 2.

-We found a Costa Coffee and had flat whites to break a 10,000 Hungarian forint bill to have some funds for a tip for the tour guide.
-It was the first time using our rain pants after packing and unpacking them for the last 2 months.
+We found a Costa Coffee and had flat whites to break a 10,000 Hungarian forint bill and have some funds for a tip for the tour guide.
+It was the first time we had used our rain pants after packing and unpacking them for the last two months.

 An elderly woman climbs the stairs to St. Stephen’s Basilica.
 I did not paste in the Facebook and Instagram logos.
 They are actually there.
 A shame really on such a magnificent building.